javalsai/lidm/docs/CONTRIBUTING.md

    * Check your code works as expected.
    * Run the code formatter: `clang-format -i $(git ls-files "*.c" "*.h")`
    * Run the code linter: `clang-tidy -p . $(git ls-files "*.c" "*.h")`.
 Some checks are pretty pedantic, feel free to ignore or debate some of the rules.
-   * If you prefer, you can run `make pre-commit` to run several code style checks like the avobe along a few extra stuff.
+   * If you prefer, you can run `make pre-commit` to run several code style checks like the above along a few extra stuff.

 3. Commit your changes to a new branch (not `master`, one change per branch) and push it:
    * Commit messages should: